FOOD SERVICES DEPARTMENT

 Chris Lapka, Ext.
 3301

 The District will sponsor a Summer Food Service Program for Children.
-Free grab-and go meals will be made available to all children 18 years of age and under or persons over 18 who are determined by a state or local public educational agency to be mentally or physically disabled.
+Free meals will be made available to all children 18 years of age and under or persons over 18 who are determined by a state or local public educational agency to be mentally or physically disabled.
 The meals will be provided without regard to race, color, national origin, gender, age, or disability, and there will be no discrimination in the course of the meal service.
-Meals will be provided June 7 through August 11, 2021, at the following sites:
+Meals will be provided June 6 through August 12, 2022, at the following sites:

 Barack Obama School (5800 Glenwood Avenue) and Maple Hts.
 High School (1 Mustang Way)

-Sites will be closed July 5, in observance of Independence Day.
+Sites will be closed June 20 and July 4, in observance of Juneteenth and Independence Day.

 All children ages 1 through 18 are eligible to receive free meals during the summer months at participating program sites.
 Indivdiduals ages 19 through 21 who have been identified as having mental or physical disabilities and are following Individualized Education Program (IEPs) through their current enrollment in educational programs also are eligible for free summer meals.